-To help managers to build these skills, we have developed a concept, a framework, and a set of tools which we term as Quantitative IntuitionTM.
-Formally we define this as “the ability to make decisions with incomplete information via precision questioning and business acumen driven by pattern recognition.
-This requires a parallel view of the issues that matter rather than just a logical sequence of thoughts to see the situation as a whole.”
+To help managers build these skills, we have developed a concept, a framework, and a set of tools which we term Quantitative IntuitionTM.
+Formally, we define this as the ability to make decisions with incomplete information via precision questioning and business acumen driven by pattern recognition.
+This requires a parallel view of the issues that matter rather than just a logical sequence of thoughts to see the situation as a whole.

-We offer some techniques to approach data differently.
-Starting with IWIK, a method from Paul and Chris’s book, standing for what is it that “I Wish I Knew”.
-We found that starting a group meeting around data-driven decision making with this deceptively simple question is extremely effective in quickly directing the data-driven discussion on the important issues, and honing in on the fundamental issue that needs to be answered.
-It also has the benefit of often unearthing the data required as having already been acquired and being used elsewhere, when group members say “hey, we have that already, we got it when we….”.
+We offer some techniques to approach data differently, beginning with IWIK, a method from Paul and Chris’s book, which stands for what is it that “I wish I knew.”
+We found that starting a group meeting around data-driven decision making with this deceptively simple question is extremely effective in quickly directing the data-driven discussion on the important issues and honing in on the fundamental issue that needs to be answered.
+It also has the benefit of often unearthing the data required as having already been acquired and being used elsewhere, when group members say “hey, we have that already, we got it when we…”.

-In order for Quantitative Intuition to become second nature, that is ‘intuitive’, a series of learning steps need to be climbed.
-Initially, we do not know what we do not know, we are ‘unconsciously incompetent’; we then become aware of what we do not know ‘consciously incompetent’; we then can learn it, so we know it ‘consciously competent’; and finally, we use it so often that we cease to be aware of using it consciously, ‘unconsciously competent’.
-This is the stage of intuition that we strive for in our Quantitative Intuition programs.
+In order for Quantitative Intuition to become second nature—that is, intuitive—a series of learning steps need to be climbed.
+Initially, we do not know what we do not know, we are ‘unconsciously incompetent.
+We then become aware of what we do not know and become ‘consciously incompetent’.
+We can then learn it, so we become ‘consciously competent’.
+And finally, we use it so often that we cease to be aware of using it consciously, becoming ‘unconsciously competent’.
+This is the stage of intuition that we strive for in our Quantitative Intuition program.

 Oded Netzer, Chris Franks and Paul Magnone will be teaching the Quantitative Intuition program at Columbia Business School this September.
 See here for further details.